Toddlers and babies

 website is www.jellyandice-cream.com, email email@example.com,

-A new venture is mytravellingnanny.co.uk, matching you up with a temporary nanny who travels with you on your holiday.
-My Travelling Nanny prices start at £325 per week for a standard/student nanny, while a qualified nanny is £420.
-These were 2012-13 prices and we will update them when we receive their 2013-14 rates.
-On top of this is cost of the nanny's holiday charged as a member of your group by YSE.
-For more information email email@example.com or ring their UK office: +44 (0)20 8133 3126.
+mytravellingnanny.co.uk matches you up with a temporary nanny who travels with you on your holiday.
+My Travelling Nanny prices start at £350 per week for a standard/student nanny, while a qualified nanny is £450 - both for 6 hours per day and 8 hours' babysitting per week.
+Their website has a calculator for varying hours.
+On top of this is the cost of the nanny's holiday charged as a member of your party by YSE.
+For more information email firstname.lastname@example.org or ring their UK office: +44 (0)20 8133 3126.

 skiing kindergarten (0033 479 40 09 81), is right on the

 slopes by the Rond Point, where the buses turn.
-The lower age limit has been reduced to 18 months instead of 3 years old, though many of the brilliant facilities such as the lovely play area in the snow would be wasted on infants.
+The lower age limit has been reduced from 3 years to 18 months, though many of the brilliant facilities such as the lovely play area in the snow would be wasted on infants.
 It is now run by one of our directors’ former nanny, who makes sure that YSE children are particularly happy, as she has for the last five years…

 The Tourist Office has a list of baby-sitters, though they are not vetted.